 Some suppliers are claiming to only supply or sell kangaroo meat from males.
 However, no convincing proof has ever been supplied that this is the case and it is certainly not offcially monitored.
 Even if it was true, the arguments about cruelty and unsustainability remain.

 Regardless of gender, shooters aim for the head, but kangaroos have small heads.
 With animals hopping in all directions, many are shot and suffer horrendous injuries.
-Mouths are blown off, they lose eyes, have arms/legs shot off and try to hobble away on one foot or suffer internal injuries.
+Jaws are blown off, they lose eyes, have arms/legs shot off and try to hobble away on one foot or suffer internal injuries.

 Research by the RSPCA in Australia and Animal Liberation NSW has suggested that around 120,000 kangaroos a year are not shot in the head and killed immediately.
 The number could be much higher (according to Thinkk [University of Technology Sydney] up to a million) as there is no one there to monitor the many kangaroos shot – but not killed outright – that will escape into the bush to die a slow, painful death.
 Dr John Auty, veterinary scientist and former Chief Agronomist, says: "Shooters often have a thorough contempt for the law.
 They commit cruelty on a regular basis."

 Many myths and excuses have been spread to attempt to justify the commercial killing of kangaroos.
 They are often termed a ‘pest’, yet research has shown that they rarely venture onto wheat fields and do not compete for grazing with sheep.
 Another myth is the population explosion.
 Kangaroos are a slow-breeding marsupial with low reproductive rates.
 A kangaroo can only raise one joey to independence per year.
 The most ridiculous myth is that kangaroos damage the very environment that they have evolved over millions of years to live in.